isaaclopez312/isaaclopez312/README.md

 # Hello!
-I am Isaac Lopez
+I am Isaac Lopez!

-I am currently a student at the University of Illinois at Chicago
+I am currently a student at the University of Illinois at Chicago.
+I have a strong foundation in C++ and I am currently studying Cybersecurity in my free time so that I will be well rounded with my knowledge in Computer Science!

 <!--
 **isaaclopez312/isaaclopez312** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.